FawneeCakes/Home_Sales/README.md

 Verify that the home_sales temporary table is uncached using PySpark.

 Download your Home_Sales.ipynb file and upload it into your "Home_Sales" GitHub repository.

+Sources used: Referred back to coding covered in Module 22 in class activity solutions; Stack Overflow postings: How to change dataframe column names in PySpark?, Show distinct column values in pyspark dataframe, Using pyspark in Google Colab; YouTube: Setting up the PySpark environment on Google Colab, Apache Spark / PySpark Tutorial: Basics In 15 Mins